The gray body approximation for radiative heat transfer in evacuated tube solar collectors: Effects of envelope infrared transparency: Theory

-To determine $Q_r$ we sum contributions from rays which are emitted from either inner tube or outer tube and then undergo an infinite number of reflections.
-First, considering a ray with intensity $\sigma A_1 T_1^4$ emitted from the inner tube (Fig.1) at point $A$, its intensity will gain a factor of $\varepsilon_1$ due to the emission and undergo a reflection at $B$.
-At each reflection from the outer tube, some of the radiation is absorbed or transmitted, the rest is reflected.
-This reflection may either intercept the inner tube with a fraction $f$ or the outer tube again with fraction $(1-f)$.
+To determine $Q_r$, we sum contributions from rays that are emitted from either the inner tube or the outer tube and then undergo an infinite number of reflections.
+First, considering a ray with intensity $\sigma A_1 T_1^4$ emitted from the inner tube (Fig. $\ref{fig:Fig1}$) at point $A$, its intensity will gain a factor of $\varepsilon_1$ due to the emission and undergo a reflection at $B$.
+At each reflection from the outer tube, some of the radiation is absorbed or transmitted, the rest is reflected, gaining a factor of $\rho_2$.
+This reflection may either intercept the inner tube with fraction f or the outer tube again with fraction $(1-f)$.
 Both these rays will impinge upon the outer tube again upon reflections with decreased intensity.
-Accounting for an infinite number of reflections, the radiation re-absorbed by the inner tube after being emitted from it is given by:
+Accounting for an infinite number of reflections, the radiation re-absorbed by the inner tube after being emitted from it is given by summing the contributions,